odisfm/zcx-core/docs/content/lessons/overlays-layers.md

 ```

 If `my_overlay` and `other_overlay` both define the same control, and they are both enabled, `other_overlay` will win as it has a higher layer number.
-So layers here work similarly to [matrix layers](#matrix-sections-and-layers), with a key difference:
+So priority here work similarly to [matrix layers](#matrix-sections-and-layers), with a key difference:

 The default layer is 1, and an overlay's layer cannot be lower than 1.
 The default named controls definition (in `named_controls.yaml`) can be considered as layer 0.

+### Matrix controls

+Priority here works similarly to [matrix layers](#matrix-sections-and-layers), with some key differences:

+- When two overlays try to enable a matrix section at the same coordinates, the **section** with the higher layer number wins.
+- Matrix sections enabled by an overlay always have priority over any section enabled by a page, even if the overlaid section has a lower layer number than the page's section.

 ### Disabling controls with an overlay